bcgov/onroutebc-policy-engine/src/_examples/usage/react-frontend-example/src/hooks/README.md

 # Form Hooks Architecture

-This directory contains the refactored form hooks that have been split from the original monolithic `usePermitForm` hook into smaller, focused hooks for better maintainability and separation of concerns.
+This directory contains focused form hooks for maintainability and separation of concerns.

 ## Hook Structure